rjaros87/pm-home-station/README.md

 - Resolution: 0.2
 - Supports: No

 > Caution!
 Make sure the soldered ends of the USB-UART pins (at the bottom of the adapter) are properly insulated from the sensor's metal case!
-Some adapters have them that long enough to press on the sensor and short-circut the adapter.
+Some adapters have them so long that they become too close to the sensor and may short-circuit the adapter.
 It's best to sand them off and use insulation tape.

 ## Tested platforms